mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

 INSTEON is a home automation system that allows control of the home through a phone.
-The system supports changing device states based on a schedule or through **scenes**.
+Insteon supports contorling devices based on a scheduled, using IFTTT or through setting up **scenes**.

 A scene is configured a configuration for a room that the user sets up at a specific time or when specific environmental conditions are met.
 INSTEON has all of the devices remember their current